 Read also: How to Stay Safe While on Vacation

-It is very hard to define the quality of a journey as there are no tangible parameters to judge this.
-However, it has been seen that solo travels give one a peace of mind whereas traveling in a group is generally a rushed experience.
+It is very hard to define the quality of a journey, as there are no tangible parameters to judge this.
+However, it has been seen that solo travels give you a greater feeling of satisfaction, whereas traveling in a group is generally a rushed experience.